appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 Flooding users with excessive consent or permission prompts, causing habituation and leading to blind approval of potentially dangerous or malicious actions.

-**Note: User approval and user approval fatigue is out of scope for the AI Tool specification and is addressed in the AI Agent specification.**
+**Note:** User approval *fatigue* (habituation from an excessive volume of prompts) is out of scope for the AI Tool specification and is addressed in the AI Agent specification.
+The AI Tool's fail-closed consent backstop for Sensitive Actions is specified in §2.1.1.

 # 10 Resource Management/Rate Limiting Absence